 Filter below by price or temperature to find the best warm destination for you based on KAYAK data, or keep reading for more info on the best hot spots this month.

 June is one of my favourite months to visit Europe.
-The school summer holidays are yet to begin, meaning quieter beaches and slightly cheaper prices.
-Plus, the weather is warm enough to book a sunny holiday with confidence.
+The sun is out and school summer holidays are yet to begin, meaning quieter beaches and slightly lower prices.

 1. Mykonos, Greece